elgrons/mr-robogers-neighborhood/README.md

 it should replace number 61 in the array with a string must push into the array

-Describe: fredBot()
+Describe: fredBotNeighb()

 *  Test One
-Test: "It should return an array of numbers from 0 to the user's inputted number."
+Test: "It should return 1 if the input has just one number."
 Code:
-fredBot(5);
+const number = 4;
+fredBotNeighb(number);
-Expected Output: [0, 1 ,2 ,3 ,4 ,5]
+Expected Output: 1

 *  Test Two
-Test: "It should return 2 if a input has two numbers."
+Test: "It should return 2 if the input has two numbers."
 Code:
 const digit = 44;
 fredBot(number);